 These results show that Meriva® is clinically effective in the management and treatment of osteoarthritis and suggest that the increased stability and better absorption of curcumin induced by complexation with phospholipids have clinical relevance, setting the stage for larger and more prolonged studies.

 The Meriva study seems to corroborate others that have looked at ways of enhancing curcumin’s bioavailability.
 For his post on curcumin’s efficacy as demonstrated by human trials, Aaron put together this chart which shows the various methods developed for adding curcumin to a phospholipid blend, as well as dissolving it in a water based solution:

 CS = standardized curcumin mixture, CTR = curcumin with volatile oils to aid absorption, CP = curcumin with lipophilic phytosomes (lipid loving molecules to aid absorption), CHC = curcumin with PVP and natural antioxidants.
 Values are relative absorption of various curcuminoids into the blood, actual values are available in the paper.
 Red colored values are the worst performing for each type of curcuminoid, greens the best.

 As you can clearly see in the table above, the CHC preparation (which features Polyvinylpyrrolidone (PVP) and vitamin C and E) significantly outperforms all other preparations, especially pure curcumin alone.
 So, while phospholipids elevate the bioavailability of curcumin, the water soluble formula plus antioxidants outperforms them all.
-Now, keep in kind that both the Meriva and PVP studies appear to have been conducted by interested parties, but I see the willingness to engage in actual clinical trials encouraging, and will take the data at face value (subject to our Science Score of course) until it is supplanted by something better.
+Now, keep in kind that both the Meriva and PVP studies appear to have been conducted by interested parties, but I see the willingness to engage in actual clinical trials encouraging, and will take the data at face value (subject to our Science Grade of course) until it is supplanted by something better.

 Bottom line is this is what we have to go on at the moment.